 Students are expected to attend each class; read the literature assigned for each class; and participate in class discussions and excursions.
-In addition, each student must either (i) complete two written protocols that analyze assigned readings, or (ii) complete one written protocol and make a short, research-based oral in-class presentation on a different topic that is related to one of the class themes.
+In addition, each student must complete a writing assignment (written protocol of 5-7 double-spaced pages) analyzing some of the assigned readings.
 Finally, each student is required to take a written final examination.

 The grade for this course will be based on:

-Readings for the course are contained in a reader that will be provided at orientation.
+Readings for the course will be contained in a reader that will be provided at orientation.